dap-cool/protocol/README.md

     // // deterministically find how many times this user has uploaded behind this mint const incrementPda = await getIncrementPda(program, mint, provider.wallet.publicKey);
     // get datum (of latest upload)
-    // // determinstically find the URL of the latest upload const datumPda = await getDatumPda(program, mint, provider.wallet.publicKey, incrementPda.increment);
+    // // deterministically find the URL of the latest upload const datumPda = await getDatumPda(program, mint, provider.wallet.publicKey, incrementPda.increment);
     // fetch & decrypt files
     // // super fast thanks to shadow-drive, LIT, and a bunch of WASM